Neuropathy Consultation Ann Arbor: What to Expect

 Your first visit is all about discovery.
 We need to understand if your neuropathy is stemming from a problem that chiropractic care can address.
 To do this, we perform a comprehensive evaluation that includes checking your nerves (sensation, reflexes, and strength) and your spine (movement and posture).
 This helps us pinpoint areas of interference or pressure.
 Our new patient process is designed to be thorough because we want to be confident that our care is the right fit for you.
 We’ll only move forward with a care plan if we genuinely believe we can help you find relief.

-Factors That Influence Your Success
+Key Factors That Influence Your Healing

 It's important to have realistic expectations.
 Chiropractic adjustments can't reverse existing nerve damage, but they can be very effective at reducing the pressure or irritation that’s causing your symptoms.
 By gently correcting spinal alignment, we create an environment where your body can heal itself more effectively.
 Many of our patients start to see improvement within four to six weeks.
 If you aren't noticing a change in that timeframe, we’ll reassess your treatment plan.
 Your progress is our priority, and we use a variety of advanced techniques to support your recovery and adapt to your body’s needs.